material-components/material-components-ios/contributing/deprecation_policy.md

 - <Deletion date>: The API will be deleted.
 ```

-### Step 7: After the deprecation date, deprecate the API
+### Step 7: After the deprecation date, annotate the API as deprecated

 Send a pull request annotating the API as deprecated.
 Use `__deprecated_msg("")` and provide a
 concise message with a recommendation for an alternative API, if any is available.